DocTER: Evaluating Document-based Knowledge Editing: DocTER

+Current studies on knowledge editing evaluations primarily focus on monolingual scenarios, however, the multilingual application of LLMs is gaining popularity these days, and potential multilingual inconsistencies keep existing in LLMs \citep{zhang2023sirens}.
+Therefore, we also propose to evaluate the ability of the edited LLM to transfer edited facts across languages.

-During the evaluation, we also directly feed an English query into the updated LLM $\theta'$, and then compare $p(y'|x;\theta')$ and $p(y|x; \theta')$.
-The updated LLM is expected to prioritize outputting $y'$ over $y$, which can be formulated as $p(y'|x;\theta') > p(y|x; \theta')$.
-Here, we introduce two metrics to quantify the cross-lingual knowledge transfer ability of the updated LLM: Cross-lingual Efficacy Score \textbf{(CES)} and Cross-lingual Efficacy Magnitude \textbf{(CEM)}, which are computed similarly to ES and EM.
+Using ChatGPT for translation and manual checking, we construct bilingual (EN $\leftrightarrow$ ZH) cloze-style sentence-answer pairs for evaluation.
+For a post-edit model trained on English (Chinese) documents, we evaluate its performance on the Chinese (English) test set.
+We employ another two metrics to quantify the cross-lingual knowledge transfer ability of the edited LLM: \textbf{Cross-lingual Efficacy Score (CES)} and \textbf{Normalized Cross-lingual Efficacy Magnitude (CEM)}, which are computed leveraging ES (Eq. \ref{eq:es}) and NEM (Eq. \ref{eq:nem}), respectively.